Additive codes attaining the Griesmer bound: Generalized type of a faithful projective system

 \section{Generalized type of a faithful projective system}

 Since Definition~\ref{def_partitionable} is too restricted to cover the full generality of the Solomon--Stiffler construction we provide a generalization and analyze its implications for corresponding theoretical results in this section.
+In the other direction we state an application of this restricted Definition to few-weight codes at the end of this section, see Lemma~\ref{lemma_few_weight_application}.

 \begin{definition} We say that a faithful projective $h-(n,r,s)_q$ system $\cS$ has \emph{generalized type $\sigma[r]-\sum_{i=1}^{r-1}\varepsilon_i [i]$} if there exist subspaces $T_1,\dots,T_{l}$ with \#$\left\{1\le j\le l\mid \dim\!\left(T_j\right)=i\right\}=\left|\varepsilon_i\right|$ for $1\le i\le r-1$ and